txpipe/vrf/README.md

 ## Command-Line

-`vrf_dalek` comes with a command-line interface for Linux.
+`cardano_vrf_rs` comes with a command-line interface for Linux.
 The command-line is self explanatory by using `--help` on various commands and sub-commands.

 ### How to randomly generate a valid secret key (<strong>sk.prv</strong>)